manal-babkhouti/nasa-global-wildfire-insights/README.md

 ## 🔮 Weekly Forecasting Layer (new)

-We add a full **weekly spatio-temporal forecasting** pipeline on a simple 0.25° lat/lon grid.
+A **weekly spatio-temporal forecasting** pipeline on a simple 0.25° lat/lon grid was added.

 ### Data & Features
 - Aggregate FIRMS points → **weekly counts per 0.25° bin** (anchored to Mondays).